Pros and Cons of Corrective Jaw Surgery - Henderson Oral Surgery

 Some of these malocclusions are:

-To treat these malocclusions, a dentist will recommend getting corrective jaw surgery if other non-surgical methods of treatment (braces, retainers, bonding, etc.) prove to be ineffective.
+To treat these malocclusions, a surgeon will recommend getting corrective jaw surgery if other non-surgical methods of treatment (braces, retainers, bonding, etc.) prove to be ineffective.
 But there are several pros and cons of corrective jaw surgery that must be taken into consideration before you opt for this treatment method.

 Pros of Corrective Jaw Surgery